vatesfr/xen-orchestra/docs/backups.md

 # Backups

-This section is dedicated to any existing means to rollback or backup your VMs in Xen Orchestra.
+This section is dedicated to all existing means to rollback or backup your VMs in Xen Orchestra.

-There is different way to protect your VMs:
+There are different ways to protect your VMs:

 * [full backups](full_backups.md) [*Starter Edition*]
 * [rolling snapshots](rolling_snapshots.md) [*Starter Edition*]